dbouchabou/Generative-Pretrained-Embedding-and-Hierarchical-Representation-to-Unlock-ADL-Rhythm-in-Smart-Homes/Readme.md

 - `--e`: Specifies the experiment type.
 For instance, `GPTAR` represents using the GPT pretrained embedding combined with a bi-directional LSTM classifier architecture.
 - `--c`: Path to the configuration files containing the experiment parameters.
 - `--n`:  Determines the number of times the experiment should be repeated.
 - `--cv`: Determines the experiment mode.
-When set to `true`, the experiment employs cross-validation.
+When set to `True`, the experiment employs cross-validation.
 If not, the algorithm uses the full training set for training and the test set for validation.
-Defaults to `true`.
+Defaults to `True`.

+**Experiments List**:
+- `ELMoAR`: ELMo pretrained embedding paired with a bi-directional LSTM classifier architecture.
+- `GPTAR`:  GPT pretrained embedding paired with a bi-directional LSTM classifier architecture.
+- `ELMoHAR`: Hierarchical ELMo pretrained embedding structure paired with a bi-directional LSTM classifier architecture.
+- `GPTHAR`:  Hierarchical GPT pretrained embedding structure paired with a bi-directional LSTM classifier architecture.
+- `ELMoAR_H`: Hierarchical ELMo pretrained embedding structure with Time encoding, paired with a bi-directional LSTM classifier architecture.
+- `GPTAR_H`: Hierarchical GPT pretrained embedding structure with Time encoding, paired with a bi-directional LSTM classifier architecture.
+- `ELMoAR_C`: retrained embedding paired with a bi-directional LSTM classifier architecture, employing an extended context window that includes the two preceding activity sequences.
+- `GPTAR_C`: GPT pretrained embedding paired with a bi-directional LSTM classifier architecture, employing an extended context window that includes the two preceding activity sequences.
+- `ELMoAR_C_S`:   ELMo pretrained embedding paired with a bi-directional LSTM classifier architecture, using an extended context window that captures the two preceding activity sequences.
+Activity sequences are distinguished by a unique separator token.
+- `GPTAR_C_S`: GPT pretrained embedding paired with a bi-directional LSTM classifier architecture, using an extended context window that captures the two preceding activity sequences.
+Activity sequences are distinguished by a unique separator token.

 4. **Execute Final Test Experiments**